-The Victorian Regional Channels Authority (VCRA) is responsible for managing the shipping channels in the Port of Geelong and overseeing the channels in the ports of Hastings and Portland.
-Responsibilities in Hastings and Portland are subject to a legally binding Channel Operating Agreement that assigns VRCA's authority and responsibilities to the port owner in the case of Portland, (Port of Portland Pty Ltd), and the port manager, (Patrick Stevedoring), in the case of Hastings.
+The Victorian Regional Channels Authority (VCRA) is responsible for managing the shipping channels in the Ports of Geelong and Hastings.
+The shipping channel at the Port of Portland is subject to a legally binding Channel Operating Agreement that assigns VRCA's authority and responsibilities to the port owner, Port of Portland Pty Ltd.